 Cyber-bullying Cyber-bullying means bullying through the use of technology or any electronic communication, including without limitation any transfer of signs, signals, writing images, sounds, data or intelligence of any nature transmitted in whole or in part by wire, radio, electromagnetic system, photo-electronic system, or photo-optical system, including without limitation electronic mail, internet communications, instant, messages, or facsimile communications.
 Cyber-bullying includes the creation of a webpage or weblog in which the creator assumes the identity of another person or the knowing impersonation of another person as the author of posted content or messages if the creation or impersonation creates any of the effects enumerated in the definition of bullying.
-Cyber-bullying also includes the distribution by electronic means of a communication to more than one person of the posting of material on an electronic medium that may be accessed by one or more persons if the distribution or posting creates any of the effects enumerated in the definition of bullying (Board Policy 7.193).
+Cyber-bullying also includes the distribution by electronic means of a communication to more than one person of the posting of material on an electronic medium that may be accessed by one or more persons if the distribution or posting creates any of the effects enumerated in the definition of posting creates any of the effects enumerated in the definition of posting creates any of the effects enumerated in the distribution or posting creates any of the effects enumerated in the distribution or posting creates any of the effects enumerated in the definition of bullying (Board Policy 7.193).
 To report bullying, contact the principal of your school, or go to the U-46 Website bullying reporting and recourse system at the Parent and Student U-46 web page.
-VACUE delicative de conservação de c Demonstration and Protest Willful disturbance of school activities through a march or rally that prevents the orderly conduct of school classes or activities.
+Demonstration and Protest Willful disturbance of school activities through a march or rally that prevents the orderly conduct of school classes or activities.
 Protests held on school grounds are allowed unless such protests: (1) cause a material or substantial disruption; (2) interfere with the educational mission of the school; (3) cause a safety concern; (4) use words or symbols that are vulgar, lewd, obscene or plainly offensive; or (5) use words or symbols that are threatening to school staff or other students.
-A detention is assigned to a student for a period of time after or before school for 60 Detention minutes or less.
+Detention A detention is assigned to a student for a period of time after or before school for 60 minutes or less.
 Out-of-school suspension cannot be used as a consequence for missing a detention.
 Detention-Extended A detention is assigned to a student for a period of time, after or before school, for 61-120 minutes.
 Out-of-school suspension cannot be used as a consequence for missing a detention.
-Detention-Lunch The student is not allowed free time at lunch and assigned to a detention room during the lunch and lunch recess time period.
+Detention-Lunch Recess time cannot be taken from a student as a punishment.
 Out-of-school suspension cannot be used as a consequence for missing a detention.
 Detention-Saturday School The student was assigned to attend a Saturday school detention as determined by the school program.
 Saturday school programs have duration from 60-240 minutes.
 Out-of-school suspension cannot be used as a consequence for missing a detention.

-Diagnostic Mental Health Assessment An evaluation conducted by a mental health professional that identifies whether an individual has one or more mental health diagnoses.
-This is in contrast to an educational assessment, which does not focus on clarifying a student's mental health diagnosis
+An evaluation conducted by a mental health professional that identifies whether an Diagnostic Mental individual has one or more mental health diagnoses.
+This is in contrast to an Health Assessment educational assessment, which does not focus on clarifying a student's mental health diagnosis.